Salicylate Safety in Pregnancy: what is a pregnant safe sunscreen?

 Should you avoid all salicylates in pregnancy and in young children?
 Reviewing the safety of octisalate, butyloctyl salicylate, tridecyl salicylate, and homosalate in pregnancy

 However, should pregnant women be concerned about other salicylate ingredients in their sunscreens.
 Salicylates can appear in both the active and inactive portion of a sunscreen ingredient list.
 All forms of salicylates in sunscreens including octisalate, homosalate, butyloctyl salicylate, and tridecyl salicylate have robust data to show they permeate through skin into blood.
 When it comes to recognized active UV Filters, homosalate and octisalate (ethylhexy salicylate) are two of the most common UV Filters for UVB absorption.
 Within the inactive ingredients, butyloctyl salicylate (BOS) and tridecyl salicylate are also very commonly used in sunscreens that are both labelled as ‘all-mineral’ and ‘chemical’ formulas.
 The Therapeutic Goods Administration in Australia recommended that butyloctyl salicylate not be used in concentrations above 1% and not be used by women who are in their last term of pregnancy or by children under 4 years of age.
-The FDA does not currently have limitations on the amount of butylocctyl salicylate in a sunscreen since it is not considered a regulated active ingredient.
-According to a Cosmetic Ingredient Review safety assessment of salicylates, some lipsticks may contain up to 35% of butyoctyl salicylates.
-Typical sunscreen concentrations of BOS in the US can range from 1-5% but could be as high as 10%.

-With all of this in mind, it would make sense for pregnant women to avoid salicylates in their sunscreens and certainly avoid sunscreens that use them in combination.
-Pregnant women should avoid sunscreens that contain homosalte and octisalate in the active ingredients and butyolctyl salicylate and tridecyl salicylate to obviate concerns of systemic absorption and concerns related to salicylate dosage.
+Pregnant women should avoid sunscreens that contain homosalate and octisalate in the active ingredients and butyolctyl salicylate and tridecyl salicylate to obviate concerns of systemic absorption and concerns related to salicylate dosage.
 It would also make sense for kids under the age of 4 to restrict their use of these types of sunscreens.
 However, we typically see sunscreens marketed as pregnancy safe or kid safe that include these ingredients and UV filters.
+You can consider asking your sunscreen brand what concentration of tridecyl salicylate and butyloctyl salicylate their formula contains and what evidence they have that current dosage is safe for pregnancy and young children.
+The unfortunate truth is that many brands may be unaware about the actual concentration of these additives as they purchased their formulas from contract manufacturers that did not disclose how similar these ingredients were to chemical UV filters.

 Pregnancy safe sunscreen recommendations